mrkaktail/yh_labb/readme.md

 Yh_labb for Data Modeling lab.

 This repo contains a database models and implementations for a vocational school system called YrkesCo.
-The goal of this lab is to design a database that tracks students, courses, programs, educators etc (will add more later)
+The goal of this lab is to design a database that tracks students, courses, programs, educators, classes, locations, consulting companies, consultants, educational leaders.

 ------------------------------------------------------------------------------------------------------
 Folder structure and usage: